radhigulati/prework_instructions/instructions.md

 # Pre-work for Git Tutorial

+**IMPORTANT NOTE DO NOT PROCEED WITHOUT READING** If you have a Mac and the operating system you are running is High Sierra or older you will run into problems with the instructions below.
+To check which operating system you are on go to the **apple icon on the top left of the menu bar > about this Mac > Overview**.
+Currently, IT does not want us downloading Big Sur, so if you are on High Sierra, you can upgrade to Mojave.

+---

 This pre-work needs to be complete before 11am PT on Wednesday, January 27th.
 The istructions below will help you install and download certain tools you need to complete both hands-on activites.

 When you type in a command in your terminal, do not add the ```$``` sign.
 The dollar sign is the symbol used to signify where you can begin typing in commands.